tmasthay/parareal/README.md

 Provides an implementation of a basic parareal algorithm for a 1D, first-order ODE.
 It also includes a simulation that details how the algorithm works.

 # parareal_tests.jl
 Provides two test cases.
 The first converges quickly (in the eyeball norm) and is a case where the algorithm may provide speedup.
-The other converges very slowly, indicating a test case which may not be desirable.
+The other converges very slowly, indicating a test case where parareal version will likely be slower than sequential algorithm.